You need a will to determine who will take your

 or even now without knowing it - that is not held jointly with your

-the executor give that copy back.
-Note that only one original will
+your will, have the executor give that copy back.
+Note that only

-to make sure it still accomplishes your desires; however, it may
+to five years, to make sure it still accomplishes your desires;

 married, divorced, separated or remarried(marriage revokes a will;